peterampazzo/dtu-02805-website/src/content/conclusion.md

 which again might influence the results.

-As a final feature below the network of collaborations for some of the favorite artists of the authors are showed.
+As a final feature, and to end with a funny note, the network of collaborations for some of the authors favourite artists are displayed below.